microsoft/genaiscript/docs/src/content/docs/reference/scripts/diagrams.md

 keywords: diagrams, charts, mermaid, GenAIScript, data visualization
 ---

-It is often useful to request the LLM to generate a diagram.
+It is often useful to request an LLM to generate a diagram.
 Fortunately, many LLMs already know [mermaid](https://mermaid.js.org/), a popular Markdown extension to create diagrams and charts.

 -   Install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension for VS Code.

--   Mention `diagram` in the program or add the `system.diagram` in the system prompt list.
+-   Mention `diagram` in the program or add `system.diagram` to the system prompt list.

 ```js
 $`Generate a diagram of a merge.`